 4. CIOs are not leading the way.
 Radian6 deals primarily with marketing and customer service-related executives during sales cycles, Begg says.
 But CIOs should consider getting out in front of a social media initiative at their companies, says Jeremy Epstein, vice president of marketing at Sprinklr, a Radian6 competitor.
 "There's a really exciting opportunity to be a source of innovation."
 In addition, social analytics may affect a company's service operations, legal department, human resources and other areas of concern to CIOs, he says.

 5. It's not just for marketing.
 Associate professor Jason Thatcher had Clemson University students use the school's new social media command center in his business class to track the currency exchange market and create a trading algorithm that spots significant selling or buying trends.
 He thinks social analytics has broad applicability, including in product development and supply chain risk.
 He says dozens of companies from a range of industries have visited Clemson's lab, and "they all can see a different application of the tool."
+Follow CIO on

 Download CIO for your tablet here.